Oh My God (Guns N' Roses song): Background

 In a press release, Axl Rose gave details about the song:

 "The chorus deals with the societal repression of deep and often agonizing emotions -- some of which may be willingly accepted for one reason or another -- the appropriate expression of which (one that promotes a healing, release and a positive resolve) is often discouraged and many times denied.
 Emotionally the song contemplates several abstract perspectives drawing from personal expression as well as from the film and its metaphors.
 The appropriate expression and vehicle for such emotions and concepts is not something taken for granted.

 The fight of good vs. evil, positive vs. negative, man against a seemingly undefeatable, undeterrable, unrevealed destiny, along with the personal and universal struggle to attain, maintain and responsibly manage freewill can be and often is frustrating to say the least.
 In America our country's constitutional right to freedom of expression gives us a better chance to fight for that expression than many in other countries enjoy.
 It can be a big gig, like kickin' the crap outta the devil!"

 The song was primarily written by Paul Tobias around 1997.
 Dizzy Reed wrote the hook of the chorus.
 Rose claimed that former members Duff McKagan and Matt Sorum 'failed to see the potential' of the song and had no interest in recording or playing the piece.
 Sean Riggs, Reed's roommate and occasional fill-in GNR studio drummer, assisted in writing the song.

 Paul Tobias, Gary Sunshine and Dave Navarro all play on the song.
-Robin Finck's part was written by Tobias and 'extensively manipulated' by producer Sean Beaven.
+Robin Finck's part was written by Tobias and 'extensively manipulated' by producer Sean Beavan.
 Rose claimed that Finck was not involved in the writing of the final recording, although he participated in the arrangement.
 Finck denies he was involved with the song, despite Rose's claim.

 Rose wrote the lyrics to the song, and additional programing was performed by engineer Stuart White.
 The song debuted in a commercial for the film during the 1999 MTV Video Music Awards, and was featured in trailers for the film leading up to its release.
 According to sources, Rose, Jimmy Iovine and several studio technicians stayed up all night adjusting the final mix before it was due.
 Producer Sean Beavan stated that Iovine personally picked the song for the soundtrack after hearing several works in progress.

 In 2008, Rose claimed the song was an unfinished demo which was rushed to be released for inclusion with the End of Days film soundtrack.
 Rose stated "there’s a remix with lots of new vocals and a wilder guitar intro, but it’s not taken all that seriously".

-A small clip with new guitars added by then-Guns N' Roses guitarist, Ron "Bumblefoot" Thal leaked online in late 2013.
+A small clip with new guitars added by then-Guns N' Roses guitarist Ron "Bumblefoot" Thal leaked online in late 2013.